Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

 Kill:AddSwitch("Auto Punch", function(value)
-    AutoPunchToggle = value  -- Update the AutoPunch toggle state if AutoPunchToggle then
+    AutoPunchToggle = value  -- Update the AutoPunch toggle state local player = game.Players.LocalPlayer
-        -- Ensure the Punch tool is equipped and used when toggled on local player = game.Players.LocalPlayer
+    -- Ensure the Punch tool is equipped and used when toggled on punchTool = player.Backpack:FindFirstChild("Punch")
-        punchTool = player.Backpack:FindFirstChild("Punch")
-        if punchTool then
+    if AutoPunchToggle and punchTool then
         -- Equip the Punch tool if it's not already equipped if not player.Character:FindFirstChildOfClass("Tool") then
             punchTool.Parent = player.Character
         end
-        end
     else
         -- If AutoPunch is turned off, move the Punch tool back to the Backpack if punchTool then
-            punchTool.Parent = game.Players.LocalPlayer.Backpack
+            punchTool.Parent = player.Backpack
         end
     end
 end)